wantsomechocolate/PDF2EXCEL/README.md

 * Download the zip file and you can either put all the files in with the project directory (messy)
 * or you can just create a __init__.py file and put it in with all the files inside a folder called pytesser and throw that whole thing into the site packages directory.
-* Or go the super legit route and make an actually package with the pytesser stuff, but I don't know how to do that.
+* Or go the super legit route and make an actuall package with the pytesser stuff, but I don't know how to do that.

 **cv2** - opencv python binding